knowledgetranslation/process/how_to_make_a_quality_website.md

 	* Plan for how to monitor and react to usage and other data post-launch.
 For example, tracking usage of individual features can help determine if they should be removed, and can help with scoping and budgeting for future projects.

-	* Plan for who will monitor and respond to the communications channels that were defined in your launch plan.
+	* Plan for who will monitor and respond to the communication channels that were defined in your launch plan.

 1. Implement your launch plan.